Affiliate links on Android Authority may earn us a commission. Learn more.

 If you prefer a full-size keyboard or just like the convenience of the big screen, WhatsApp Web is one of the best features for you.

-Save things from your phone to computer (and vice-versa)
+Save things from your phone to your PC (and vice-versa)